nuprl/gradual-typing-performance/paper/lessons.md

 In practice we could easily start with independent files and then move to their dependents, but the process was overall too manual.
 Second is the issue of dead ends.
 We occasionally needed to edit a previously-typed modules with different types to accomodate a later use-case.
+It was difficult to predict where such dead-ends might occur when working bottom-up.

 #### Most-dependencies first